 Overseas study in Human Resources and Materials Management, Summer 1988.

-Dr. Dawn Russell is an Assistant Professor of Transportation and Logistics at University of North Florida (UNF), and part of the Transportation & Logistics Flagship Program at UNF.
-Over the past 25 years Dr. Russell has worked on transportation, logistics, strategic sourcing and supply chain problems across a host of industries including aerospace, pharmaceuticals, construction, rail, and others.
+Dr. Dawn Russell is an Associate Professor of Transportation and Logistics at University of North Florida (UNF), and part of the Transportation & Logistics Flagship Program at UNF.
+Dr. Russell also serves as the Director of MBA, MSM and Graduate Certificate Programs in the Coggin College of Business.
+Over the past 27 years Dr. Russell has worked on transportation, logistics, strategic sourcing and supply chain problems across a host of industries including aerospace, pharmaceuticals, construction, rail, and others.
 She gained operating experience working with GE Aircraft Engines and Lockheed Martin Aero & Naval Systems.
 Dr. Russell’s teaching portfolio includes courses in transportation, international logistics, strategic sourcing, and supply chain management.